Mintos Review – Results After 10 Months of Investing

 Comments on the results

 I update my portfolio every month, adding some comments, thoughts or simply some Mintos’ news.
-I also compare results with other platforms, so don’t forget to have a look at my latest monthly update before you go.
+Also, I compare results with other platforms, so don’t forget to have a look at my latest monthly update before you go.

 My dashboard overview